marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 of packets mentioned in {{Section 21.1.1.3 of RFC9000}}.
-QUIC implementations are expected to have sufficient protection against spurious NAT rebinding to limit the incidental traffic caused by such attacks, and will not produce a high volume of spurious OBSERVED_ADDRESS frames.
+QUIC implementations are expected to have sufficient protection against spurious NAT rebinding to limit the incidental traffic caused by such attacks.
+The same protection logic SHOULD be used to prevent sending of a large number of spurious OBSERVED_ADDRESS frames.

 # IANA Considerations